Document verification

 Overview

-The document verification check uses AI-powered, template-free document analysis to authenticate government issued identity documents across formats, versions, and issuers in real-time.
+The document verification check uses AI-powered, template-free document analysis to authenticate government issued identity documents across formats, versions and issuers in real-time.
 It confirms that an ID document is genuine and has not been tampered with, forming a critical first step in building trust with your users.

 This check is designed to prevent fraud by validating the authenticity of physical documents, such as passports, driver’s licenses and national IDs.
-By analyzing dozens of data points, from security features to data consistency alongside 900+ unique fraud signals that span across digital footprint, device intelligence, behavioral biometrics and IP reputation, with the help of the AI document decisioning agent SEON can quickly determine legitimacy, fraud risk, and user intent while optimizing acceptance rates.
+By analyzing dozens of data points, from security features to data consistency alongside 900+ unique fraud signals that span across digital footprint, device intelligence, behavioral biometrics and IP reputation, with the help of the AI document decisioning agent SEON can quickly determine legitimacy, fraud risk and user intent while optimizing acceptance rates.

 Supported documents and file requirements